 Barton Goldsmith Ph.D.

-He received recognition from the City of Los Angeles for his work with survivors of the 1994 earthquake.
-Emotional Fitness was the winner of the Clark Vincent Award for Writing from the California Association of Marriage and Family Therapists.
-In addition, Dr. Goldsmith received the Peter Markin Merit Award from the American Association of Marriage and Family Therapists for his humanitarian efforts.
-He has also been named as the recipient of the Joseph A. Giannantoino II Award in recognition of his contributions as an Outstanding Educator in the field of Addiction Medicine, given by The California Association of Alcoholism and Drug Counselors, who also inducted him into The CAADAC Hall of Fame.
-Dr. Goldsmith was a National Merit Scholar and a Professor of Psychology at Ryokan College, Los Angeles.
+Dr. Goldsmith received recognition from the City of Los Angeles for his work with survivors of the 1994 earthquake.
+His books and column, Emotional Fitness, was the winner of the Clark Vincent Award for Writing from the California Association of Marriage and Family Therapists.
+In addition, Dr. Goldsmith received the Humanitarian of the Year Award from the American Association of Marriage and Family Therapists.
+He has also been named the recipient of the Outstanding Educator in the Field of Addiction Medicine Award in recognition of his contributions, given by The California Association of Alcoholism and Drug Counselors, who also inducted him into The CAADAC Hall of Fame.

 According to Dr. Goldsmith, “I believe that everyone has the capacity for change, emotional growth, and healing and my job as a therapist is to help them tap into that potential.
 I use a variety of techniques and approaches, including cognitive-behavioral therapy, mindfulness, and positive psychology, to help my clients achieve their goals and live their best lives.
 Clinical psychologist and author Dr. Alice Boyes said, “Dr. Goldsmith is a world-class therapist and author who has the remarkable ability to translate psychological concepts into practical advice that people can use in their everyday lives” (Boyes, 2019).

 Dr. Barton Goldsmith has dedicated his life to helping people resolve personal and professional issues and achieve their full potential.
 His work is informed by the latest research, and he is known for his engaging and compassionate approach to therapy, his insightful writing, and his inspiring speaking engagements.